udacity/CarND-Extended-Kalman-Filter-Project/README.md

 agnostic as possible.
 Similarly, we omitted IDE profiles in order to we ensure that students don't feel pressured to use one IDE or another.

 However!
-I'd love to help people get up and running with their IDEs of choice.
+We'd love to help people get up and running with their IDEs of choice.
 If you've created a profile for an IDE that you think other students would appreciate, we'd love to have you add the requisite profile files and instructions to ide_profiles/.
 For example if you wanted to add a VS Code